 Keith Cunningham (rich dad) – Financial Intelligence & Business Optics

-Over 3 hours he broke down how to read balance sheets, understand cashflow and dig into our numbers.
-As someone who used look at the profits and call it a day (like the majority of business owners) this was especially eye-opening.
+Over 3 hours he broke down how to read balance sheets, understand cash flow and dig into our numbers.
+As someone who used to look at the profits and call it a day (like the majority of business owners) this was especially eye-opening.

 John Paul Dejoria of Paul Mitchell Systems and Patrón

 John Paul shared how he started Paul Mitchell Systems with only $700 while he was living out of his car.
 Later went on to create Patrón tequila and his latest project Rok Mobile.